 - You can provide researchers with the information they need to continue developing new procedures and introducing new treatment methods.

-- Your arthritis treatment costs may be decreased, since many of the tests and doctor visits that are directly related to the clinical trial are paid for by the company or agency sponsoring the study.
+- Your arthritis treatment costs may be decreased, since many of the tests and doctor visits related to the clinical trial are paid for by the company or agency sponsoring the study.
 Be sure to discuss your treatment costs with the doctors and nurses conducting the clinical trial.

 Potential side effects from participating in a clinical trial will depend on the type of treatment and the patient's condition.